esyede/rakit/packages/docs/data/views/templating.md

 #### Adding content using `@parent`

-Sometimes you may only want to add something to a layout section rather than overriding it.
-For example, consider the navigation list in the `master` layout [above](#blade-layout).

-Suppose we just want to add a `Contact` link to that navigation list. `@parent` stands for whatever the layout put in that section, so this keeps the two existing links and adds one:
+A section can be added to rather than replaced. `@parent` stands for whatever the layout put there, so the navigation list of the `master` layout [above](#blade-layout) keeps its two links and gains a `Contact` one:

 ```blade
 @layout('master')